Jaimilit/CrossFit-Signup/README.md

 [Kanban Board](https://github.com/users/Jaimilit/projects/4) was used to create this project.
 User Stories were moved through the process from To do >> In Progress >> Done on the Kanban Board.
 All User Stories were prioritized: Must Have, Should Have, & Would Like to Have.
+I also used the Milestone feature as well.

 Here you can see my overview of my kanban board and moving items around as I was working on them.
 ![Kanban Boards](./static/assets/images/features/kanban-board.png)